AmingAndrei/violence.website/content/species/mosaics/mimics.md

 Mimicry Capabilities

 Mimics derive their name from their innate ability to imitate.
-This mimicry is instinctual, not cognitive, and is enabled by their specialized neural and bodily architecture:
-- Mimics exhibit highly acute visual and auditory perception, allowing for precise observation of external subjects.
-- They possess a high-capacity recording neural system, capable of storing immense behavioural datasets, including gestures, vocal patterns, and physiological functions.
-- Mimics can rapidly switch between recorded mimicry profiles without fatigue or cognitive delay, though their crystalline outer shell does not change in material.
-- They can replicate observed abilities through structural adaptation.
-- Mimics can perfectly reproduce speech, tone, and behaviour of other organisms.
+This mimicry is instinctual, not cognitive, and is enabled by their specialized neural and bodily architecture.
+Mimics exhibit highly acute visual and auditory perception, allowing for precise observation of external subjects.
+They possess a high-capacity recording neural system, capable of storing immense behavioural datasets, including gestures, vocal patterns, and physiological functions.
+Mimics can rapidly switch between recorded mimicry profiles without fatigue or cognitive delay, though their crystalline outer shell does not change in material.
+They can replicate observed abilities through structural adaptation.
+Mimics can perfectly reproduce speech, tone, and behaviour of other organisms.

 Intelligence